Frequency dependence of near-surface oceanic kinetic energy from drifter observations and global high-resolution models: Discussion

-The lack of vertical structure between 0 and 15 m in the low vertical mode analysis is inconsistent with the higher amount of vertical structure seen in our low-frequency and total diurnal results which are likely a superposition of different types of dynamics.
+The lack of vertical structure between 0 and 15 m in the low vertical mode analysis is inconsistent with the vertical structure proxy values exceeding 0.5 in the low-frequency and diurnal band results.
 Additional physics, such as wind-driven Ekman and other motions, is taking place in the diurnal and low-frequency bands (and in the near-inertial band).
-The upper-ocean vertical structure in the total diurnal results (Figure~\ref{fig:diurnal_zavg}c) is likely due to non-tidal effects, such as near-inertial flows (in latitudes where they overlap), diurnal cycling in Ekman flows \cite{Price1986,Price1999,SunSun2020} and submesoscale flows \cite{Sunetal2020}.
+As discussed in Section 2.3, motions that are directly wind-driven are expected to exhibit some vertical structure in the upper ocean.
+The proxy ratio values greater than 0.5 in the diurnal band results (Figure~\ref{fig:diurnal_zavg}c) are likely due to non-tidal effects, such as near-inertial flows (in latitudes where they overlap), diurnal cycling in Ekman flows \cite{Price1986,Price1999,SunSun2020}, and diurnal cycling in submesoscale flows \cite{Sunetal2020}.
 Regarding the latter possibility, however, we note that the grid spacings in the global models examined here are not sufficient to fully resolve submesoscale eddies \cite{Capet2008}.

 The ``interior quasi-geostrophic'' component \cite{Lapeyre2006} of low-frequency large-scale currents and mesoscale eddies is dominated by barotropic and low baroclinic modes \cite{Wunsch1997}, or, in an alternative view, by a ``surface mode'' that is strongest at the surface and approaches zero flow at the seafloor \cite{Lacasce2017}, due to the influence of bottom topography \cite{Lacasce2017} and/or bottom and topographic wave drag \cite{Arbic2004,Trossman2017}.
 The surface mode described by \citeA{Lacasce2017} decays with depth at the ocean surface, as do the traditional low baroclinic modes.
 In addition, low-frequency motions may also have a substantial ``surface quasi-geostrophic'' component \cite{Lapeyre2006,LaCasce2015}, which is surface intensified and may therefore contribute to the weaker motions at 15 m depth relative to the surface.
-However, the simplest explanation for the vertical structure seen at low-frequencies (Figure \ref{fig:lowf_zavg}c) is that it is due to Ekman flows, which exhibit substantial variation over short vertical scales \cite{Elipot2009,LillyandElipot2021}.
+However, the simplest explanation for the proxy ratio values greater than 0.5, seen in the low-frequency band (Figure \ref{fig:lowf_zavg}c), is that they are due to Ekman flows, which exhibit substantial variation over short vertical scales \cite{Elipot2009,LillyandElipot2021}.

-A more thorough explanation of the vertical structure in low-frequency, near-inertial, and diurnal flows awaits future work.